raulsaavedr/firefox_update/README.md

 # firefox_update

-This script help you to install an update your firefox on debian GNU linux. em If you have problems updating your firefox on debian this is your script.
+This script help you to install an update your firefox on debian GNU linux.
+If you have problems updating your firefox on debian this is your script.
 Features:
 1) Automatically detects the system core (32bits or 64bits)